 If you’ve ever ordered anything from a catalog, the chances are that your name, address, and buying information were given to Abacus.
 To be removed from Abacus’s database, contact them with your name (including any middle initial), current address, and previous address if you moved recently.
-Abacus can be reached either via email (firstname.lastname@example.org) or by mail (Abacus, Inc, PO Box 1478, Broomfield, CO 80038).
-Abacus also has a website that can help remove you from some (but not all) of their catalogs.
+Abacus can be reached via email (email@example.com) or by mail (Abacus, Inc, P.O.
+Box 1478, Broomfield, CO 80038).

 Catalog Choice also provides a free service that allows you to opt-out of specific catalogs and paper mail.
 Do a quick search on their website to see if the ones you want to stop are listed.

 According to their website, PaperKarma has 10x as many mailers in its database compared to Catalog Choice and is the largest, most comprehensive Do Not Mail registry service in the country.
-They’re a non-profit service and claim a 90% success rate.
-There is a small fee to use this service, which they reinvest to improve the product.
-Visit their website for more info.
+And the service is effective in getting rid of 90% of junk mail.
+Users who purchase a monthly or yearly plan to access the service provide revenue to fund their operations.
+PaperKarma keeps all user data confidential and does not rely on advertising or data sales to fund its operations.
+How refreshing!
+Visit their website for more information.

 Opt-Out of Magazine Subscriptions

-When you subscribe to a magazine, again, the chances are high that your information will be shared with other magazine subscription services.
+Again, when you subscribe to a magazine, the chances are high that your information will be shared with other magazine subscription services.
 You can request they not do this, but the request is often ignored, so it’s best to contact them again in a few weeks to follow up.

 Opt-Out of Charitable Requests